 Whether you are a customer or an employee, the establishment has a duty of care to provide a safe environment and this includes outside areas as well as corridors and walkways.
 Proving negligence isn’t easy but if an establishment has failed in its duty to maintain a safe environment then you may be entitled to compensation for your injury.

-Other common causes of accidents in pubs and bars
+Other common causes of accidents in a pub and bar

 There are a wide variety of other causes of accidents in bars/pubs and they are not limited to the one outlines above.
 These could include:

 - Accidents caused by unsafe furniture, both inside and outdoors